Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

 \subsection{Locally Consistent Parsing}

 The authors of~\cite{ods} settled the time complexity of maintaining a collection of strings $\mathcal{W}$ under the following operations: \textsf{makestring}$(W)$ (insert a non-empty string $W$), \textsf{concat}$(W_1,W_2)$ (insert $W_1 W_2$ to $\mathcal{W}$, for $W_1,W_2 \in \mathcal{W}$), \textsf{split}$(W,i)$ (split the string $W$ at position $i$ and insert both resulting strings to $\mathcal{W}$, for $W \in \mathcal{W}$), \lcp$(W_1,W_2)$ (return the length of the longest common prefix of $W_1$ and $W_2$, for $W_1,W_2 \in \mathcal{W}$).
-Let us note that operations \textsf{concat} and \textsf{split} do not remove their arguments from $\mathcal{W}$.
-A substitution can be implemented with a constant number of calls to such operations.
+Let us note that the collection is persistent in the sense that operations \textsf{concat} and \textsf{split} do not remove their arguments from $\mathcal{W}$.
+An edit operation can be implemented with a constant number of calls to such operations.

 \begin{theorem}[Gawrychowski et al.~\cite{ods}] A persistent dynamic collection $\mathcal{W}$ of strings of total length $n$ can be maintained under operations \textsf{makestring}$(W)$, \textsf{concat}$(W_1,W_2)$, \textsf{split}$(W,i)$, and \lcp$(W_1,W_2)$ with the operations requiring $\cO(\log n +|W|)$, $\cO(\log n)$, $\cO(\log n)$ worst-case time with high probability and $\cO(1)$ worst-case time, respectively. \end{theorem}